 Both these smartphones (and there were some others) used dual lenses to allow them to take 3D video and 3D photos.
 They use the same technique used by regular 3D cameras, using those dual lenses to create a sense of depth in images.
 This was boosted with a 3D display to view those images, without the glasses.

-But 3D was just a passing phase, and although we could capture 3D, ultimately, that was only the start of the story for dual lens cameras.
+But 3D was just a passing phase, and although we could capture 3D, ultimately, that was only the start of the story for modern multi-lens smartphones.

 HTC One M8: Making sense